Our Work

 Wildlife In Captivity

 “Pakistan is a rich culture with a diverse range of plant and animal species and there is great opportunity to support regional conservationism in a sustainable way that also upholds international standards for animal welfare and operations.
-Join Hands hopes to facilitate planning efforts towards upholding those standards while promoting local conservation, and admires the willingness of the KMC and Karachi Zoo management to consider embarking upon a new direction for the future of the zoo. “
+Join Hands hopes to facilitate efforts towards upholding those standards while promoting local conservation “

 ~ Sabrina Sehbai, Director